Looking for where to see cherry blossoms in the world? These are the top cherry blossom destinations.

 When: Late October – early November

-This is the first international cherry blossom festival in the world that is celebrated in autumn.
-Other city locations for cherry-blossom walks are the sericulture farm (Lawsohtun), 101 Area, Seng Khasi College, Lawmali, Pine Walk Cantonment, Shillong, and the entire East Khasi Hills.
+This is the first international cherry blossom festival in the world celebrated in autumn.
+Other city locations for cherry blossom walks are the sericulture farm (Lawsohtun), 101 Area, Seng Khasi College, Lawmali, Pine Walk Cantonment, Shillong, and the entire East Khasi Hills.

 When: Late March – early April